Kparos000/langgraph-ecommerce-agent/README.md

 # LangGraph E-commerce Analytics Agent

+An E-commerce Analytics Agent powered by LangGraph and Google's Gemini 1.5 Flash LLM.Google Gemini 1.5 Flash is particularly well-suited for SQL generation tasks due to its strong reasoning capabilities combined with a large context window, enabling it to understand complex database schemas and user intents in detail.
+Its architecture supports the generation of precise, schema-compliant SQL queries by leveraging chain-of-thought prompting and iterative refinement, which reduces ambiguity and errors in the generated code.
+This makes Gemini 1.5 Flash ideal for translating natural language questions into accurate SQL, ensuring reliable execution on large datasets like bigquery-public-data.thelook_ecommerce, while maintaining low latency and cost-effective inference for real-time analytics applications.

-A next-generation E-commerce Analytics Agent powered by LangGraph and Google's Gemini 1.5 Flash LLM.
-Query the `bigquery-public-data.thelook_ecommerce` dataset using natural language and receive actionable, business-ready analytics in seconds—no SQL skills required.
+Query the `bigquery-public-data.thelook_ecommerce` dataset using natural language and receive actionable, business-ready analytics in seconds — no SQL skills required.

 ***